antontutoveanu/crystals-kyber-javascript/README.md

 This protocol is used to securely establish symmetric keys between two parties.

-This JavaScript implementation is intended for client-side web browser applications and serve-side backends in Node.js frameworks.
+This JavaScript implementation is intended for client-side web browser applications and server-side backends in Node.js frameworks.

 Most of this code was translated from a Go implementation of Kyber which can be found [here](https://github.com/symbolicsoft/kyber-k2so).